Benefits Plans - Group Life Insurance: Optional Group Term Life Insurance

 View Optional Life Insurance Rates for your monthly cost.

-The Optional Group Term Life Insurance application form is available for download on this site or from any Benefits Office.
+The Optional Group Term Life Insurance application form is available for download on this site.
 Complete the form and return it to the Benefits Office, either by U.S. mail, Campus Mail, or by fax to 734-763-0363.

 If you enroll within 30 days of the date you become eligible and choose less than $500,000 of coverage, you will not need to provide a satisfactory health statement as proof of insurability.
 Therefore, it is to your advantage to enroll in life insurance at the time you become eligible, either when you are a new faculty or staff member at the University or when you become newly eligible for this benefit (as the result of a change in appointment, etc.).